Your 30 60 90 day plan for Supervisors

 While supervisors don’t frequently get their hands dirty with the team’s technical duties, it doesn’t make their tasks any less demanding!

-In reality, taking the reins and steering a group of individuals he doesn’t know may be a stressful and challenging undertaking for a rookie manager.
+Taking the reins and steering a group of individuals he doesn’t know may be a stressful and challenging undertaking for a rookie manager.

-A supervisor onboarding program might be precisely the thing to help ‘bosses’ feel at ease in
+A supervisor onboarding program might be precisely the thing to help ‘bosses feel at ease in

 their skin from the first day on the job!